SchrodingerandDoraemon/Notes/Java/antra_java.md

 Java Mission Control is the recommended one by Oracle.

 ### Other Java
- .class is not compulsory to be the same as .java
+.class filename is not compulsory to be the same as .java
  ```
  /*
  multiple comment